aerkiaga/cralgebra/README.md

 | Uniform sampling | ⚡ | ✅ |
 | Discrete Gaussian sampling | ⚡ | ✅ |

+"Complete" optimization here refers to using optimal algorithms.
+SIMD and/or inline assembly may also be considered in the future.

 ## Using the API
 See the [documentation](https://docs.rs/cralgebra/latest).